 Once approved, the ETIAS travel authorization will be sent to the Marshallese citizen, in PDF format, to the email address provided in the application form.

 Traveling to Europe from the Marshall Islands with an ETIAS

-Once the ETIAS travel authorization system is fully operational in 2021, border security checks should be quicker for Marshallese citizens and other travelers.
+Once the ETIAS travel authorization system is fully operational in late 2022, border security checks should be quicker for Marshallese citizens and other travelers.

 All airline and cruise line carriers will be required to ensure that eligible travelers carry a valid ETIAS in order to board a vehicle en route to the Schengen Area.

 The ETIAS will not only grant Marshallese holders permission to enter all of the Schengen nations but also free circulation between them for up to 90 days per 180-day period.

 This means that travelers from the Marshall Islands can spend a total of 90 days within the Schengen borders.
 Once the 90 days permitted are over, the citizen must spend the following 90 days outside the Schengen Area in order to be granted another 90-day stay that they may spend within the member nations.

 Every entry and exit in the Schengen Area will be recorded in the Entry/Exit System (EES) that is being implemented alongside the ETIAS travel authorization.
 It is very important for Marshallese ETIAS holders to ensure they do not exceed the allotted 90 days within the Schengen Area.

 Marshallese citizens overstaying their ETIAS may face fines, deportation, the revocation of their travel authorization as well as being registered in the EES, which may hinder their chances of obtaining another ETIAS in the future.